hypothesis/h/docs/api.rst

 .. http:delete:: /api/annotations/(string:id)

    Delete the annotation with the given `id`.
-Requires a valid authentication token.
+   Requires a valid authentication token, see :ref:`Authentication`.

    **Example request**: